The ACLU Should Keep Representing Deplorables

 ACLU Senior Staff Attorney Lee Rowland noted one example back during the 2016 campaign, amid calls to charge Donald Trump with incitement for violent talk at his rallies.
 She referenced a case that the ACLU of Ohio had litigated for a bigot years earlier.

 “The Brandenburg test is named after Clarence Brandenburg, an avowed racist convicted for holding an Ohio KKK rally in the late 1960s.
-The Supreme Court overturned his conviction, despite the rally’s talk of ‘revengeance’ against Jews and Black people, and held that ‘abstract advocacy of force’ was protected speech that did not amount to incitement,” she explained.
-“A few years later, in a short opinion relying entirely on Brandenburg, the court struck down another state conviction — this time of an anti-war protester who a cop overheard yelling, ‘We’ll take the fucking streets later.’
+The Supreme Court overturned his conviction, despite the rally’s talk of ‘revengeance’ against Jews and black people, and held that ‘abstract advocacy of force’ was protected speech that did not amount to incitement,” she explained.
+“A few years later, in a short opinion relying entirely on Brandenburg, the Court struck down another state conviction—this time of an anti-war protester who a cop overheard yelling, ‘We’ll take the fucking streets later.’
 The court again held that advocacy of generic illegal action was not incitement.”

 Anti-war protesters weren’t the only disempowered minority to benefit from Brandenburg.
 “Perhaps the high water mark for incitement law is NAACP v.
-Claiborne Hardware, in which the court upheld civil rights icon Charles Evers’ right to deliver ‘emotionally charged rhetoric’ at a 1966 rally,” she explained.
-“Evers was advocating that a crowd of supporters boycott racist, white-owned businesses, and during his passionate speech, he promised that ‘we’ll break the damn neck’ of anyone who broke the boycott.
+Claiborne Hardware, in which the court upheld civil-rights icon Charles Evers’s right to deliver ‘emotionally charged rhetoric’ at a 1966 rally,” she explained.
+“Evers was advocating that a crowd of supporters boycott racist, white-owned businesses, and during his passionate speech, he promised that ‘We’ll break the damn neck’ of anyone who broke the boycott.
 Citing Brandenburg once again, the court held that there was no evidence ‘that Evers authorized, ratified, or directly threatened acts of violence.’”

 But for the ACLU’s successful defense of an abhorrent bigot in Brandenburg, one wonders how many more anti-war protesters and civil-rights activists would’ve been imprisoned.
 Thank goodness anti-racists who found it distasteful did not prevail!